apache/servicecomb-kie/README.md

 To see how to build a local dev environment, check [here](examples/dev)

 ### Build
-this will build your own service image and binary in local
+This will build your own service image and binary in local
 ```bash
 cd build
 export VERSION=0.0.1 #optional, it is latest by default
 ./build_docker.sh
 ```

-this will generate a "servicecomb-kie-0.0.1-linux-amd64.tar" in "release" folder, and a docker image "servicecomb/kie:0.0.1"
+This will generate a "servicecomb-kie-0.0.1-linux-amd64.tar" in "release" folder, and a docker image "servicecomb/kie:0.0.1"

 # API Doc